DevAgrawal04/OperatingSystems_Assignment_CS252/README.md

-# CS252 OS Assignment
+# CS252 Operating Systems Assignment
 This repository contains solutions of Problem 2.24 and 4.25 from the textbook **Operating System Concepts 10th Edition** by _Abraham Silberschatz, Peter Baer Galvin and Greg Gagne_.
 - Name: Dev Agrawal
 - Roll No: 201ME169
+---
 ## [Problem 2.24: Tracing System Calls](https://github.com/DevAgrawal04/OperatingSystems_Assignment_CS252/tree/main/Q_2.24)

 ### Problem Statement
-In Section 2.3 (Sytsem Calls), we described a program that copies the contents of one file to a destination file.
+In Section 2.3 (System Calls), we described a program that copies the contents of one file to a destination file.
 This program works by first prompting the user for the name of the source and destination files.
 Write this program using either the POSIX or Windows API.
 Be sure to include all necessary error